darktable-org/dtdocs/content/lighttable/lighttable-modes/zoomable-lighttable.md

 # controls

 zoom
-: Use the mouse wheel to zoom in and out of the lighttable (compared to `Ctrl+scroll` in _filemanager_).
+: Use the mouse wheel to zoom in and out of the lighttable (compared to `Ctrl+scroll` in [filemanager](./filemanager.md) mode).
 : Zooming the thumbnails does not change the number of thumbnails per row, so the lighttable can exceed the visible area on all sides.

 navigate
 : Hold down the left mouse button to drag the images around on the lighttable to navigate through your collection.

 select
-: Select images as in the _filemanager_ mode.
+: As with the filemanager mode, you can select the image under the pointer by clicking on its thumbnail or by pressing Enter.
+A range of images can be selected by clicking on the first image and then Shift+clicking on the last one.
+Images can be added or removed from a selection by Ctrl+clicking on their thumbnails or by pressing Spacebar.

 ---